The Best Poems of 2030

 In their 2020 ASAP Journal examination of poetry awards, Juliana Spahr and Stephanie Young suggested that prize winnings could be spread among cadres of poets.
 "The other option is to accept that this economy of favors cannot be undone without a dramatic rethinking of how poets are supported, valued, and ultimately understood to be excellent, which would require creating new metrics for evaluation."

 The National Endowment for the Arts reported that 12 percent of American adults read poetry in 2017, up five percentage points from 2012.
 That near doubling of poetry's readership from 6.7 was a cause for quiet celebration.
 A 1992 survey reported 17 percent.
+In 2022 the NEA found that 12 percent read or listened to poetry.
 It may be too early to tell what effect Amanda Gorman will have on poetry's appeal to readers.
-Maya Angelou's poem for Bill Clinton's 1993 inauguration was also well-received and the subsequent bound edition of The Pulse of Morning sold over a million copies.
+Maya Angelou's poem for Bill Clinton's 1993 inauguration was well-received and the subsequent bound edition of The Pulse of Morning sold over a million copies.
 Two decades later the Washington Post reported that poetry was going extinct.

 If disinterested readers have the last word as prize judges and guest editors, poetry might regain the trust of a wider audience.
 There are signs of continued reader engagement: the dozens of lay persons who have written essays for Poetry and the outnumbered Forward judges who aren't poets.